This year, a new group is joining California’s voter base as two school districts grant 16- and 17-year-olds the right to vote.

 According to the county registrar of voters, about 1,500 youth had registered to vote by the Oct.
 21 deadline.

-The Epoch Times contacted Berkeley Unified and Oakland Unified school districts for further comment but received no replies by publication time.
+The Epoch Times contacted Berkeley Unified School District for further comment.

 I VOTED stickers are available in multiple languages at the Los Angeles County Registrar-Recorder/County Clerk in Norwalk, Calif., on Oct.
 7, 2024.
 (Sophie Li/The Epoch Times)